Mark Schultz (wrestler): Olympics and World championships

-In 1984, Mark and Dave Schultz both won Olympic Gold in wrestling events, as did the American twin Banach brothers.
+In 1984, Mark and Dave Schultz both won Olympic gold in wrestling events, as did the American twin Banach brothers.
 The following year, Mark won the World Championships and faced competitors from all the Eastern bloc countries who had boycotted the 1984 Olympics.
-In the World finals, Mark built a 10-2 lead after one minute and won 10-5.
+In the World finals, Mark built a 10–2 lead after one minute and won 10–5.
 Mark Schultz is the only 1984 Olympic Champion to win the 1985 World Championships; his brother Dave was the only 1984 Olympic Champion to have won the 1983 World Championships.
 When Schultz won another World Championship in 1987, he became the first Olympic Champion to win two additional World titles; he tied Lee Kemp's U.S. record for World golds.
-In 1991, Mark Schultz, Lee Kemp, and John Smith were in the Guinness Book of World Records as "Most World or Olympic titles by a U.S. wrestler."
+In 1991, Mark Schultz, Lee Kemp, and John Smith were in the Guinness Book of World Records for "Most World or Olympic titles by a U.S. wrestler."

 Before the 1988 Olympics, Mark was working as an Assistant Coach at Villanova University and competing for multi-millionaire John E. du Pont's wrestling club, Team Foxcatcher.
 In 1987, du Pont threatened Mark by saying "I'm going to ruin your career" in a locker room, in front of wrestler Dan Chaid.
-Mark decided to quit Team Foxcatcher after the 1988 Olympics.
+Mark quit wrestling after the 1988 Olympics.

-At the Olympic Trials Mark made the 1988 Olympic Team in the most dominating performance of his life, defeating 2-time NCAA Wrestling Champion and NCAA Outstanding Wrestler Mike Sheets 13-1.
-During the Olympics, it occurred to Mark it would be immoral to give John du Pont the prestige and status of "producing" an Olympic champion, so Mark threw his match to his opponent from Turkey, losing 14-0.
+At the Olympic Trials Mark made the 1988 Olympic Team in the most dominating performance of his life, defeating 2-time NCAA Wrestling Champion and NCAA Outstanding Wrestler Mike Sheets 13–1.
+During the Olympics, it occurred to Mark it would be immoral to give John du Pont the prestige and status of "producing" an Olympic champion, so Mark threw his match to his opponent from Turkey, losing 14–0 as an act of protest against duPont and USA Wrestling's lack of support.
 Mark never wrestled again.

 Coaching and mixed martial arts

 After eight years in retirement from wrestling competition, Schultz became the first Olympic gold medalist to enter the Ultimate Fighting Championship (UFC).
 With one day's notice Schultz replaced Dave Beneteau at UFC 9 in 1996, facing off against the UFC 8 runner-up, Canadian Gary Goodridge.
 He won the bout by doctor stoppage due to a cut.
 Schultz was paid $50,000 for his victory.
-Schultz is ranked by bloodyelbow.com as the greatest wrestler in UFC history.
+In 2013, Schultz was ranked by bloodyelbow.com as the greatest wrestler in UFC history.
 At the time, he was a Head Coach of wrestling at Brigham Young University.

 Coaching and competition

 Schultz was the assistant wrestling coach at Brigham Young University from 1991 to 1994, then he was named Head Coach.
-In 1993, Schultz had his first brazilian jiu-jitsu experience in a match with Rickson Gracie.
-At the time, only two non-Gracie family members were Gracie Jiu-Jitsu black belts.
-One was Pedro Sauer who coached Mark for 3 years prior to UFC 9.
-Mark defeated Gary Goodridge at UFC 9.
+In 1993, Schultz had his first Brazilian jiu-jitsu experience in a match with Rickson Gracie.
+At the time, only two non-Gracie family members were jiu-jitsu black belts.
+One was Pedro Sauer who coached Mark for 3 years prior to UFC 9 (where Mark defeated Gary Goodridge).
 Mark was awarded a Brazilian Jiu-Jitsu black belt by Sauer.